-Curriculum maps that outline what a student is studying each term and year are available for all subjects, for all year groups on the website.
+Curriculum maps are available for all subjects, for all year groups on the website.

-The SENCo is readily available to meet with parent/carers to discuss the needs of their child.
-Parent/carers of children who have an EHCP will have a yearly meeting with the SENCo to review targets.
-Parent/carers whose children who are identified as requiring additional support are invited to discuss their child and help set targets through the ADPR process and the subsequent review.
+The SENCo is readily available to meet with parents to discuss the needs of their child.
+Parents of children who have an EHCP will have a yearly meeting with the SENCo to review targets.
+Parents whose children who are identified as requiring additional support are invited to discuss their child and help set targets through the ADPR process and the subsequent review.

-During transition years in Year 9, when the students are selecting their options for GCSE studies, there are information evenings with staff available to assist your child in making the correct choices.
+During transition years in year 9, when the students are selecting their options for GCSE studies, there are information evenings with staff available to assist your child in making the correct choices.